Travel to/from Belladrum Tartan Heart

 IF YOU ARE NOT A BLUE BADGE HOLDER:

 You should buy your ticket in the normal way through our tickets page and select the parking pass suited to the area where you want to camp.
 For your free carer’s ticket, you should then apply to Mary Ferguson with evidence of disablement (ie photocopy/scan of DLA letter front page) - email: email@example.com.

 IF YOU ARE A BLUE BADGE HOLDER:

 You should buy your ticket as normal via our tickets page and then apply for your free carer ticket with evidence of being a Blue Badge holder to Mary Ferguson (email: firstname.lastname@example.org).
-Assuming you qualify, Mary will also issue you with your Disabled Camping & Parking area passes and your Disabled Vehicle pass.
+Assuming you qualify, Mary will also issue you with your Mobility Camping & Parking area passes and your Mobility Area Vehicle pass.
 She will also give you a link where you can download your Orange windscreen hanger (which does not allow access on its own).

+The Mobility campervan/caravan area is situated within the main campervan field in an area closest to the main arena.
 You need to have tickets to this area and to have qualified for these as a blue badge holder.
-To get a campervan/caravan ticket for the disabled camping area and an electrical hook-up if you require one, you should apply for these through Mary.
+To get a campervan/caravan ticket for the Mobility camping area and an electrical hook-up if you require one, you should apply for these through Mary.
 Do not buy these tickets through the normal tickets page.

-Where do I park as a blue badge disabled day visitor?
+Where do I park as a blue badge day visitor?

 If you have a Mobility Area pass and Mobility Area Vehicle pass, you can day park in the Mobility Parking & Camping area.
 It would be helpful if you could let Mary know in advance if you plan to day park so that we have an idea of numbers.

 Are all areas of the festival accessible by wheelchair?

 Yes, and there are special viewing areas in many of the arenas; however this is an outdoor event and conditions could become muddy and slippery.